algorandfoundation/xGov/Council/xgov_council-222.md

 ## Additional Information

+In the past i've been actively promoting and helping onboard Algorand projects to get involved with xgov program.
+I've participated in twitter spaces, attended x-gov workshop at Decipher and have also on many occasions discussed it in-person with builders from ecosystem as-well as Algorand foundation employees.
 Previous activity on Algorand forums (most of my posts are xGov-related; however, I’ve also been active in general governance-related topics) https://forum.algorand.org/u/simonb/activity